Ascend/ascend-deployer/README.en.md

      Set the os_list or software configuration item of "downloader/config.ini" and run **start_download.bat**.Run **start_download_ui.bat** (recommended because it allows you to select the Related components of OS or PKG to be downloaded on the displayed UI).
 - Linux
   1. Run the `./start_download.sh --os-list=<OS1>,<OS2> --download=<PK1>,<PK2>==<Version>` command to start download, refer to <a href="#download_parameter">Linux Download Parameter Description</a>.
 The following call ` * * sh ` script using `. / * * sh ` way, also can use ` bash * * sh ` calls, please according to actual use.
   2. Support root and non-root users to perform download operations, Non-root users do not need sudo permissions, but do need to have executable permissions for the tool directory; The presence of Python 3 on the environment is checked when the download is performed.
-If python3 does not exist, it can be divided into two types: if the current user is root, the tool will automatically download python3 through APT, YUM and other tools;If the current user is not root, the tool prompts the user to install Python3.In both cases, the user is required to ensure that the environment network and source are available.
-Executing `./upgrade_self.sh` also checks Python 3 on the environment.
+If python3 does not exist, it can be divided into two types: if the current user is root, the tool will automatically download python3 through APT, YUM and other tools;If the current user is not root, the tool prompts the user to install Python3.

 ## Installation